 If you come to the point that you have to consider a short sale, you will need to write a hardship letter to your lender.
-A hardship letter explains why a homeowner is defaulting on their mortgage and needs to sell their home for less than what’s owed on the mortgage.
+A hardship letter explains why a homeowner is defaulting on their mortgage and needs to sell their home for less than what’s owed.

 The best letters read like an attorney’s pleading.
-They establish facts in a way that cause a mortgage lender to decide to either grant a short sale or loan modification.
-It's always important to be specific about your lack of funds.
+They establish facts in a way as to convince a mortgage lender to grant a short sale or loan modification instead of a foreclosure.